bannerImage.png

 £50,271+

 You need to consider your assets and investments carefully every year.
-This is with a view to ascertaining if actions, and disposals today, would work best for you by making use of existing tax rates, and reliefs.
-This is especially so given the CGT annual allowance is set to reduce in the 2024/25 tax year to £3,000.
+This is with a view to ascertaining if actions, and disposals today, would work best for you by making use of existing allowances, tax rates, and reliefs.
+This highlights the need for careful planning to make best use of the annual exemption.
+It is wise to seek professional advice in order to get the detail correct on such matters.

 Where you've sold a residential property, remember that the gains must be reported and paid to HMRC within 60 days of the sale.
 If you own more than 1 home, you may need to consider electing one of them as a principal private residence (PPR).
 Any gains on the sale of your PPR are usually exempt from CGT.
-Remember, you have 2 years in which to make an election.
+Plus, you have 2 years in which to make an election.

 • Trade for other cryptocurrency or;